 The Frederick Douglass ABC

-by Bill Alley, Broadcasmith and Beard Advocate
+by Bill Alley, Broadca

 With the month of February upon us, Black History Month comes alive with enduring, challenging and breakthrough stories, music and art.
 It just so happens that this very month is a starting place, a living legend, and an epitaph of Frederick Douglass.
 Born February 1818 under the legal name Frederick Augustus Washington Bailey and surviving until his 77th year in 1895, his yearning for the freedom shaped his quest for breaking forced servitude far beyond his own experience.